Confused by complex code? Let our AI-powered Code Explainer demystify it for you. Try it out!

-A domain name is a string identifying a network domain, it represents an IP resource, such as a server hosting a website, or just a computer that has an access to the Internet.
+A domain name is a string identifying a network domain; it represents an IP resource, such as a server hosting a website or just a computer accessing the Internet.

-In simple terms, what we know as the domain name is the address of your website that people type in the browser URL to visit it.
+In simple terms, what we know as the domain name is the address of your website that people type in the browser URL to visit.

-In this tutorial, we will use whois library in Python to validate domain names and retrieve various domain information such as creation and expiration date, domain registrar, address and country of the owner and more.
+In this tutorial, we will use the whois library in Python to validate domain names and retrieve various domain information such as creation and expiration date, domain registrar, address and country of the owner, and more.